Victor-shah/College_Data_Science/README.md

 Dictionaries are versatile data structures in Python that are commonly used in data science and machine learning projects.
 They allow you to store and retrieve data using key-value pairs.

 In the activity, data structures of python are used.
 With these data structures, the following functions supported are also used.

+# Activity 02: Python Libraries

+Python has libraries with large collections of mathematical functions and analytical tools.
+In this activity, the following libraries were used:

+## Pandas
+This library is used for structured data operations, like import CSV files, create dataframes, and data preparation

+## Numpy
+This is a mathematical library also known as numeric python.
+It has a powerful N-dimension array object, linear algebra, Fourier transform, etc.

+## Matplotlib
+This library is used for data visualization.
+From this library we are able to make scatter plot, line plot, bar graph, histogram, etc.